Displaying 1 - 12 of 12 articles

 To obtain the best life out of your engine, make sure you check the air filter for built-up dirt or debris.
 A dirty air filter …read more.

 Proper oil installation is recommended to extend the life of your engine.
-Over-filling or under-filling your engine’s crankcase with oil …read more.
+Over-filling or under-filling your engine’s crankcase with oil can cause permanent damage to important components within the engine.
+In this video, Pete will instruct you how to properly fill and check your oil level within the engine …read more.

 Before sharpening and balancing your blade, you should always make sure that you’ve scraped your lawn mower blade free of grass, dirt and other debris.
 This will make the sharpening and balancing process much easier. …read more.